5l1v3r1/Killers.cc-Private-Src-Leak/README.md

 •Legit Bot's fixed.(Maybe)

-•Put the CFG Folder on Your Desktop along with the KIllers folder (The configs are mine, just change em up)
+•Put the CFG Folder on Your Desktop along with the KIllers folder (The configs are mine, just change them if You'd like.)

 •Legit AA is absolutely Dogshit.